miraclebakelaser/porkbun-mcp-server/llms-install.md

 # Porkbun MCP Server Installation Guide

-This guide is specifically designed for AI agents like Cline to install and configure the Porkbun MCP server for use with LLM applications like Claude Desktop, Cursor, Roo Code, and Cline.
+This guide is specifically designed for AI agents like Cline to install and configure the Porkbun MCP server for use with LLM applications like Claude Desktop, Claude Code, Cursor, Cline, Kiro, Roo Code, and Windsurf.

 ## Overview